Virus surge visible across Texas: ‘The tsunami is here’

 He said the county is also seeking a refrigerated trailer to store the dead because the local funeral home already had seven or eight bodies waiting to be processed — more than it could handle at one time.

-The escalating crisis led members of Texas’ congressional delegation to ask Health and Human Services Secretary Alez Azar for a field hospital in the Rio Grande Valley as soon as possible.
+The escalating crisis led members of Texas’ congressional delegation to ask Health and Human Services Secretary Alex Azar for a field hospital in the Rio Grande Valley as soon as possible.
 Republican Sens.
 John Cornyn and Ted Cruz of Texas also signed the letter, writing there was “no indication that case counts will level out soon.”

 “Our healthcare providers remain wholly overwhelmed,” the letter says.

-Note: This story has been corrected to show that the first name of the Health and Human Services Secretary is “Alex” Azar.